 Neighbor says Casa Grande Mobile Homes alleged shooter killed for revenge

-SANTA MARIA, Calif. - As officials try to put together the pieces of this gruesome tragedy more details are surfacing.
+SANTA MARIA, Calif. - As officials try to put together the pieces of a gruesome tragedy in a Santa Maria mobile home park, more details are surfacing about the alleged shooter.

-A neighbor in the mobile park says he knew the alleged suspect.

-He described hearing shots and then moments later the shooter approached him.

-"As I was walking the shooter came out with the gun and looked at me and said you better get out of here, " said the mobile parks neighbor, Copper.
+"As I was walking, the shooter came out with the gun and looked at me and said, You better get out of here,'" said Copper.

 "My one friend was laying on the ground outside, and then I walked into the clubhouse and found my other friend shot inside there," said Cooper.